 Jeffersonton real estate is some of the most expensive in Virginia, although Jeffersonton house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Jeffersonton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Jeffersonton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Jeffersonton is a town of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Jeffersonton who work in management occupations (15.65%), office and administrative support (13.60%), and business and financial occupations (9.52%).

 Also of interest is that Jeffersonton has more people living here who work in computers and math than 95% of the places in the US.